SINTEF-9012/raft_flower/README.md

 ### Measuring network traffic

-The traffic overheads associated with the state replication can be measure using the (iftop)[https://pdw.ex-parrot.com/iftop/] utility on each of the federated nodes.
+The traffic overheads associated with the state replication can be measured using the (iftop)[https://pdw.ex-parrot.com/iftop/] utility on each of the federated nodes.
 For example, the following commands assume that federated nodes are inter-connected via Ethernet will measure: the native Flower traffic on port 8080, the Raft-related overheads on port 5000, and the total TCP traffic:

 ```shell
 sudo iftop -i eth0 -f "tcp port 8080"